openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 InsightIntentUi
 ```

-**Description:** Provides developers with extension capability that can be invoked by Xiaoyi Intent to present content in window form.
+**Function:** Provides developers with extension capability to present content in window form when invoked by Xiaoyi's intent.

 **System Capability:** SystemCapability.BundleManager.BundleFramework.Core